BrepGen: A B-rep Generative Diffusion Model with Structured Latent Geometry: Limitations and Future Work

 \section{Limitations and Future Work}

-\modelName\ enables the generation of 3D models in the Boundary representation but has several limitations that warrant future work. \modelName\ supports only water-tight single body solids; more complicated CAD models with multiple assembled bodies are left to future work.
+\modelName\ enables the generation of 3D models in the Boundary representation but has several limitations that warrant future work. \modelName\ supports only single body solids; more complicated CAD models with multiple assembled bodies are left to future work.
 If edges or faces are too close to one another they will be merged and identified as one after deduplication.
 In practice, this implies a minimum threshold, determining how close two similar surfaces or edges can be.
-We train only on data with a minimum threshold of $0.05$ after normalizing the CAD geometry to the $[-3, 3]$ range.
+We train on data with a minimum threshold of $0.05$ after normalizing the CAD geometry to the $[-3, 3]$ range.
 This limitation is similar to other sketch-and-extrude generation approaches, e.g. \cite{xu2022skexgen}, that quantize geometry to a set bit range resulting in vertex merging.
-The chosen threshold of $0.05$ is roughly equivalent to a 1 bit difference after 7 bit quantization.
-Finally, while the heuristic post-processing used to generate the final B-rep is simple, fast, and can handle complicated data, to achieve better results future work on a learning-based post-processing module may provide more robust handling of invalid shapes.
+The chosen threshold of $0.05$ is roughly equivalent to 1 bin difference after 7 bit quantization. \modelName\ does not guarantee watertight solids.
+Small gaps may exist due to the slow convergence of the denoising process.
+Occasionally entire faces are also missing.
+Experimentally we find that the valid ratio for \modelName, which includes watertightness, is higher than for other architectures.
+Finally, while the heuristic post-processing used to generate the B-rep is simple, fast, and can handle complicated data, to achieve better results future work on a learning-based post-processing module may provide more robust handling of invalid shapes.